-Now is a good time to be a building contractor in California.
+This is a good time to be a building contractor in California.
 A steadily increasing population that may reach 50 million by 2050 means a steady stream of new construction and renovation work in the residential, commercial, and government sectors.
-That large population also means that there is a large pool of both skilled and semi-skilled workers in the contracting industry and a growing demand for their services.
+A growing population also means a growing pool of skilled and semi-skilled workers in the contracting industry and a growing demand for their services.
 The California Mechanics Lien law assists contractors when they are faced with customers who become unwilling or unable to pay them.

 If you are a construction industry attorney or card-carrying know-it-all, feel free to skip this section.